nuitrcs/intro-python-summer2019/python-script2.md

 Modify `process_pdb_function.py` (or `process_pdb.py`) to also extract and save the author info and date from each file (include it in the output file).
 The AUTHOR line has the author name and a date.

 Hint: Look at the `isdigit()` function of a string: https://docs.python.org/3/library/stdtypes.html#str.isdigit

+Advice: write out the steps you need to do first, then write the code to do those steps.

 For an answer (there are multiple ways to do this!), see `exercises/author_info_answer.py`